 Disable or delete the iOS Mail app on your phone.

+You can find instructions on how to delete built-in Apple apps from your iOS12, iOS13, iPadOS, or Apple Watch devices from Apple's website.
 Start using an alternative, such as Outlook or Gmail apps.
 Both of these are secure to use.

 ZecOps released an excellent article on the technique and triggers, and they call people for a bounty in case they experienced the symptoms.
 They explain the rules of the bounty in more detail at the end of the post.